-When I lived in Hawaii for eight months in my early twenties, one of my greatest surprises was that I actually began to miss the cold.
+When I lived in Hawaii for a year after I graduated college, one of my greatest surprises was realizing that I actually kind of missed the cold.

-Now, if you know me, you know this is a pretty huge deal.
+Now, if you know me, you know this is a pretty big deal.

 I’m someone who has always lived for warm weather and sunshine.
 I’m the weird person at the summer barbecue who would rather sit in the sun than in the shade, and I’d keep my house temperature at 75 degrees Fahrenheit (~24 degrees celsius) all the time if I could.
 I’d live in flip flops, summer dresses, and easy breezy clothing all year if the weather allowed it, and the fact that people willingly subject themselves to ice baths still blows my mind.

 To say I don’t like the cold is an understatement.
-I have truly always despised it.
+I’ve spent most of my life despising it.
 I was born for sunshine and summer heat, and I’ve always dreaded the coldness of winter.

 At least, until it was gone.

 During the months of continuous hot days I experienced in Hawaii, something kind of funny started to happen.
 I realized that I actually kind of missed those cold days when I’d get to stay in my jammies all day and snuggle up on the couch with a mug of something warm.

 I missed the grey, rainy days when I’d feel completely justified doing absolutely nothing at all.

-And I especially missed having a white, snowy Christmas, even though I’ve always claimed to hate the snow.
+And I especially missed having a white, snowy Christmas, even though I always assumed Christmas in Hawaii would be a dream.

-To this day, if you asked me what I prefer, I’d absolutely tell you I’d take bright, sunny days 95% of the time.
+To this day, if you ask me what I prefer, I’ll absolutely tell you I’d take bright, sunny days 95% of the time.

 But you know what?

 The cold days aren’t so bad, and I know I’d be sad if they didn’t exist at all.

-For many reasons, the contrast of hot days and cold ones (and everything in-between) is needed, even when we don’t consciously realize it.
+For many reasons, the contrast of hot days and cold ones is needed, even when we don’t consciously realize it.

 This is the Law of Polarity.